Advocacy Supervisor (Palm Desert)

 Come work at Voices for Children and be part of a team that makes a difference in the lives of children and families in our community and takes pride in serving our children with the highest level of excellence and care.

 Voices for Children is a respected, local nonprofit organization focused on fulfilling our mission to advocate for the needs of children in foster care.
-Consistently ranked top CASA program out of 1,000 programs nationwide, our team takes pride in serving our children with the highest level of excellence and care.
+Consistently considered a top CASA program out of 1,000 programs nationwide, our team takes pride in serving our children with the highest level of excellence and care.
 Come to work at Voices for Children and you’ll enjoy a friendly, warm culture with the following generous benefits for our full-time employees:

 - 12 vacation days